jampy/kendo-ui-webpack/README.md

 ## How this works

-This package mainly consists of a "generator" script that has a internal list describing all public Kendo classes and the corresponding file that defines it.
+This package mainly consists of a "generator" script that has an internal list describing all public Kendo classes and the corresponding file that defines it.
 At NPM install time, it generates a bunch of tiny .js files that make up the modules you can `require()` and themselves `require()` the correct Kendo file.